vitorpereiraa/erlang/README.md

-Erlang exercises from Multicore and Distributed Systems course.
+# Erlang exercises from a Multicore and Distributed Systems course.

-Use make to run modules:
+Use `make run` to run the erlang modules.
-> make run